 Peanuts, dairy, eggs, and wheat are the food allergens that have been increasing in recent years, and some kids can end up in the ER from eating candy that contains those ingredients.

 However, a teal pumpkin on the front porch is a message that that house has non-food items for trick-or-treaters who need them for an allergy-friendly alternative.

 If your child suffers from food allergies, then trick-or-treating can be a stressful thing, rather than the fun family Halloween tradition it should be.

 According to The Virginian-Pilot, Suzy Brophy, a teacher in Virginia Beach, wrote a children's book on the subject, in honor of her student, Macy Evans, who was born with life-threatening food allergies.
 Macy's Teal Pumpkin teaches kids about what Halloween is like for kids like Macy.

-Participants in the Teal Pumpkin Project simply place a teal pumpkin on their porch.
+Participants in FARE's Teal Pumpkin Project simply place a teal pumpkin on their porch.
 You can also put a sign that states that nonfood treats are available for kids with allergies.

-Small toys, spider rings, bouncy balls, stickers, stencils, glow sticks, crayons, bookmarks, necklaces and other trinkets are popular goodies for non-food treats.
+Small toys, spider rings, bouncy balls, erasers, stickers, stencils, glow sticks, crayons, bookmarks, necklaces and other trinkets are popular goodies for non-food treats.
 You can also still give out candy to kids who don't have allergies if it's kept in a separate bowl.